 - The applicant agrees that the Victorian Government may share information relating to their application, and business/investment activities in Victoria, with DIBP.

 - The Victorian Government reserves the right to make direct contact with the applicant.

 - The applicant agrees to participate in any surveys the Victorian Government may initiate.

 - Applicants residing overseas will have the details of their nomination application forwarded to the relevant Victoria Government Business Office (VGBO).
 The Commissioner of the VGBO may make contact with the applicant to discuss potential assistance in relation to long term business/investment activity in Victoria.
-Applicants residing in Victoria will be contacted by an Officer of the Department of State Development, Business and Innovation.
+Applicants residing in Victoria will be contacted by an Officer of the Department of Economic Development, Jobs, Transport and Resources.

 - The applicant agrees and undertakes not to change the investment choice detailed in their DIBP Expression of Interest (EOI) without the express written approval of the State Government of Victoria.
 Failure to notify the State Government of Victoria of an applicant’s intention to change their investment may result in cancellation of visa nomination.

 - It is strongly recommended that applicants obtain professional legal and financial advice before investing or undertaking any business activity.

 - The Victorian Government does not endorse any investment made or any business activity undertaken by the applicant nor does it accept liability for any financial loss, cost or expense incurred as a result of any business decision, business activities or investments of the applicant or any person in any way connected with this application or otherwise.